Big Pigeon in Southwest Iowa

 Scalable Version of Above Map

-Crossing the Rhine River and driving into the heart of Germany.
+During this phase, Allied armies crosed the Rhine River in multiple locations and drove into the heart of Germany.

 • 7 March - First Allied Rhine crossing - the US First Army at Remagen on the middle Rhine between Bonn & Koblenz.